SergioRomera/quest/README.md

                 put_foglight_licenses_here.txt
 ```
 * Foglight cartridge
-Verify that your cartridge files are in this directory:
+Copy your cartridge files in this directory:

 ```
 .